-This unit comprises three elements – Drawing, Animation, and Autodesk Maya & Supporting Software.
+This unit comprises three elements: drawing, animation, and Autodesk Maya and supporting software.
 Together, they comprise the toolkit - skill-sets fundamental to the origination and execution of computer-generated imagery and animation.

-This unit requires you to investigate ways in which environments may be represented creatively through the design and production of digitally painted concept art, production art and a computer-generated digital set.
+You’ll investigate the ways in which environments may be represented creatively through the design and production of digitally painted concept art, production art and a computer-generated digital set.

 This unit challenges you to pre-produce, produce and post-produce your first computer generated animation.

-This unit introduces you to theoretical frameworks through which to consider, contextualise and challenge their creative practice.
+You’ll be introduced to theoretical frameworks through which to consider, contextualise and challenge your creative practice.
 Understanding the historical, cultural and theoretical context in which computer-generated imagery and animation is situated is crucial to broadening perspectives and enriching your abilities to discuss, develop and disseminate your ideas with confidence.

-This unit comprises three elements – Character Design, Animation, and Autodesk Maya & Supporting Software.
-Together, they enhance and expand upon core skill-sets fundamental to the origination and execution of engaging computer generated imagery and animation.
+This unit comprises three elements – character design, animation, and Autodesk Maya and supporting software – to enhance and expand upon core skill-sets fundamental to the origination and execution of engaging computer generated imagery and animation.

-Experience of collaboration is a key industry expectation of animation students.
-This unit challenges you to engage in teamwork in the pre-production, production, post-production and promotion of an original animated short.
+Experience of collaboration is a key industry expectation of animation students and you’ll work together in the pre-production, production, post-production and promotion of an original animated short.
 You will be required to identify your strengths as they align with specific studio roles; for example, concept artist, production designer, character designer, pre-visualiser, modeller, sound designer and animator.

-This unit requires you to identify, develop and pre-produce the premise of your Year 3 project or projects.
+This unit requires you to identify, develop and pre-produce the premise of your year three project or projects.
 Premise associates with both the creative and technical constituents of your proposal – what it is you're seeking to put into pre-production and how they expect to produce it.
 In addition to your individual proposals, you are required to research job roles, departments, and specialisms within computer animation and associated careers.